Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/18-aie_a_to_z_custom_linux_platform/steps_to_run_design_on_cust_plfm.md

 7. You should see an output displaying TEST PASSED.
 When this is shown, run the keyboard command: `Ctrl+A x` to end the QEMU instance.

-8. You can view the profiling and trace results of hardware emulation in Vitis™ Analyzer by running the following command:
+8. You can view the profiling and trace results of hardware emulation in an AMD Vitis™ Analyzer by running the following command:

-**Note**: The Trace **Compare** feature is not available in New Vitis IDE Analysis view.
-So, please use the classic Vitis Analyzer for this.
+**Note**: The Trace **Compare** feature is not available in the New Vitis IDE Analysis view.
+So, use the classic Vitis Analyzer for this.

 ```bash
 vitis_analyzer --classic sw/sim/behav_waveform/default.aierun_summary